 As my wheels were spinning, so was my head.
-I can squarely point my finger at a bicycle responsible for an episode of insanity.
+I can squarely point my finger at a bicycle responsible for mild episode of insanity.
 It led me to start what I call The Kronan Project.

 After unloading all the original stock, John along with brothers Henry and Martin Avander bought the original designs from the Swedish Ministry of Defence.
 They commissioned a manufacturer in Taiwan to build the bicycles to these specifications.
-In 2003 the company was bought by the Brunstedt family and the bike is now assembled in Poland using parts from Asia.
+In 2003 the company was bought by the Brunstedt family.
+The bike is now assembled in Poland using parts from Asia.

-Glancing over the design, it’s not at all surprising the bicycle was produced for the Swedish armed forces.
+Glancing over the design, it’s not surprising the bicycle was produced for the Swedish armed forces.
 The symmetrical lines reflects the Scandinavian style of minimalism.
 The visible girth is however, well suited to the nordic mesomorph body type.
 The women’s version strays a bit aesthetically from the original concept.
 But the upright seating position and simple functionality remains the same.

-The Kronan Plates
+The signature Kronan plate

-But the sign of distinction comes from the plate number.
+The sign of distinction comes from the plate number.
 All the bikes in the army had to have them.
 It was kept during the new production phase since it was such a strong design feature.
 All plates are also unique to the bike and always have been.
 However it was the letter and number combination that triggered my descent madness.

-I’m obsessed not with numerology, but I kept seeing my initials (“GK”) and to an extent, my birthdate (February 23rd or simplified as “223”.)
+I’m not obsessed with numerology, but I kept seeing my initials (“GK”) and to an extent, my birthdate (February 23rd or simplified as “223”.)
 I wanted to find out the truth behind my mental filtering and whether Kronan was in fact sending me subliminal messages.
-I began a mission to photograph every Kronan plate number in town.

-The Plate Infographic
+The Kronan Plate Infographic

 I created the infographic below to organize my findings.
 The results left me amusingly baffled.
 The combination of (“GJ742”) represents the top alphanumeric sequence in the order of how they appear on the plates.
 All other numbers and letters from the most common to the least are in descending order.